urchin-nas/urchin/README.md

 ```
 mvn install
 ```
-It is possible to build application on windows.
+It is possible to build application on windows and Mac.
 Integration tests that require `ecryptfs` and `mhddfs` will be ignored.

 ## Run
 ```